neo4jrb/activegraph/docs/UpgradeGuide.rst

 The ``neo4j`` gem will automatically set up a number of things with it's ``railtie``.
 If you aren't using Rails you may need to set some things up yourself and some of the details have changed with version 8.0 of the ``neo4j`` gem.

-Previously a connection with be established with ``Neo4j::Session.open`` and the default session from ``neo4j-core`` would be used.
+Previously a connection with be established with ``ActiveGraph::Session.open`` and the default session from ``neo4j-core`` would be used.
 In version 7.0 of the ``neo4j-core`` gem, no such default session exists for the new API so you will need to establish a session to use the ``ActiveNode`` and ``ActiveRel`` modules like so:

 .. code-block:: ruby

-  adaptor = Neo4j::Core::CypherSession::Adaptors::HTTP.new('http://username:password@localhost:7474', wrap_level: :proc)
+  adaptor = ActiveGraph::Core::CypherSession::Adaptors::HTTP.new('http://username:password@localhost:7474', wrap_level: :proc)

-  session = Neo4j::Core::CypherSession.new(adaptor)
+  session = ActiveGraph::Core::CypherSession.new(adaptor)

-  Neo4j::ActiveBase.current_session = session
+  ActiveGraph::ActiveBase.current_session = session

   # Or skip setting up the session yourself:

-  Neo4j::ActiveBase.current_adaptor = adaptor
+  ActiveGraph::ActiveBase.current_adaptor = adaptor

 If you are using multiple threads, you should use the `on_establish_session` method to define how to setup your session.
 The `current_session` is stored on a per-thread basis and if you spawn a new thread, this block will be used to establish the session for that thread:

 .. code-block:: ruby

-  Neo4j::ActiveBase.on_establish_session do
+  ActiveGraph::ActiveBase.on_establish_session do
-    adaptor = Neo4j::Core::CypherSession::Adaptors::HTTP.new('http://username:password@localhost:7474', wrap_level: :proc)
+    adaptor = ActiveGraph::Core::CypherSession::Adaptors::HTTP.new('http://username:password@localhost:7474', wrap_level: :proc)

-    Neo4j::Core::CypherSession.new(adaptor)
+    ActiveGraph::Core::CypherSession.new(adaptor)
   end

 Migrations: